Resource Management Act 1991

 You could also call this:

-To consult with the public and iwi authorities, the Minister must tell them about the proposed regulations and give them enough time to comment.
-The Minister then needs to get a report on these comments and make it public.
+When consulting with the public and iwi authorities, the Minister of Aquaculture must notify them of the proposed regulations and give them a chance to comment.
+The Minister must also consider any comments made by the public and iwi authorities, and make a report and recommendation based on those comments.
+This report and recommendation must be made public.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.